amper43/hastic-server-wiki/Configuration.md

-You can configure hastic-server using either *environment variables* or *config file*.
+You can configure hastic-server using either **environment variables** or **config file**.

 ## Config variables priority
-Config variables have follow priority, from higher to lower:
+Config variables have the following priority, from higher to lower:
 - environment variables
 - variables from config file